communitybridge/docs/project-control-center-pre-release/setup-services-for-a-project/committees-setup-for-a-project.md

 You can delete a member from a committee as and when required.

-To delete a committee, perform the following steps:
+To delete a member, perform the following steps:

 1.Click on the required project and click **Committees**.